 To generate client certificates for a specific group, simply use the CA certificate you have in mind for this group.
 No modifications need to be made to the CA certificates.
-Then map the CA certificate to the group, using the cacerts command (see page 341).
+Then map the CA certificate to the group, using the cacerts command (see page 320).

-NOTE - The CA certificate that was used to generate the client certificates must be installed on the Avaya VPN Gateway.
-For instructions on how to add certificates to the Avaya VPN Gateway, see the "Certificates and Client Authentication" chapter in the User's Guide.
+NOTE - The CA certificate that was used to generate the client certificates must be installed on the Avaya Secure Remote Access.
+For instructions on how to add certificates to the Avaya Secure Remote Access, see the chapter on certificates and client authentication in Using Avaya Secure Remote Access for Avaya Collaboration Pod (NN47206-118).

 This method can be combined with the method described in the previous section.
 The group names retrieved from the CA certificate will be appended to those extracted from the client certificate.
-Note that all group names have to be defined on the Avaya VPN Gateway with access rules.
+Note that all group names have to be defined on the SRA with access rules.
 See Chapter 8, "Groups, Access Rules and Profiles".

 If a default group is specified, this group name will be assigned to the user if no other group has been configured.
-To specify a default group, start by configuring a group with the desired access rules (for instructions on group configuration, see Chapter 8, "Groups, Access Rules and Profiles").
-Then select this group the default group in the Default Group list box (VPN Gateways>VPN #>Group Settings>Groups).
+To specify a default group, start by configuring a group with the required access rules (for instructions on group configuration, see Chapter 8, "Groups, Access Rules and Profiles").
+Then assign this group to be the default group in the Default Group list box (VPN Gateways>SRA name>Groups).